What is a Video Content Management System (Video CMS) and Why Do You Need One? (Update)

-There’s more video content floating around than ever before, making up 80% of all internet traffic today.
+There’s more video content floating around than ever before.
+Cisco predicted that video would make up 80% of all internet traffic in 2021, up from just 67% in 2016.
+That number turned out to be closer to 82% and has continued to grow.
+It goes without saying these days that video brings people to your digital door.
 But without a simple way to organize, store, and access this content, it serves as little more than digital clutter.
 Video content management systems (CMS) help cut through the noise by acting as a central repository for media assets and streamlining online video distribution.

 Check out the video above and read on for the what, why, and how of video CMS platforms.

-A video content management system, or video CMS, is an application used to manage video assets.
-Like any good content management tool, a video CMS acts as a database that simplifies the storage, findability, and dissemination of digital assets.
+A video content management system, also referred to as a video hosting CMS or video CMS, is an application used to manage video assets.
+Like any good content management tool, a video CMS acts as a database that simplifies the storage, discoverability, and dissemination of digital assets.

-All of this makes it easier for broadcasters to manage content internally and share it externally.
+All of this makes it easier for broadcasters, publishers, and content creators to manage content internally and share it externally.
+It’s also an essential for making your video platform easier to use for both you and your viewers.

 Imagine buying a new house and discovering that the attic is packed to the brim with unmarked DVDs.
 Even worse, what if the DVDs were spread across the entire house rather than in a central location?